root-project/root/docbook/users-guide/MathLibraries.md

 To use all possible types of 3D points one must include the header file `Math/Point3D.h`.
-The following typedef’s defined in the header file `Math/Point3Dfwd.h`, are available for different instantiations of the template class **`ROOT::Math`**`::`**`PositionVector3D`**:
+The following typedef's defined in the header file `Math/Point3Dfwd.h`, are available for different instantiations of the template class **`ROOT::Math`**`::`**`PositionVector3D`**: